 The Solution: All the Logins You Need

-Having only one login leaves you exposed to risks and losing money.
+Having only one login raises costs and leaves you exposed to risks.
 Luckily, you can create a unique login for every agent.
 See “How We Let Multiple Users Reply via One eBay Account” for the solution we used for our own eBay enterprises.

 2. Minimal Automation

-eBay sends out a handful of automated messages on your behalf, and it is possible to edit them.
+eBay sends out a handful of automated messages on your behalf.
 But the 82nd time you get the same question about your return policy, you’ll wish they let you set up your own canned or automatic responses.
-The problems this creates include:
+The problems created by this lack of automation include:

 A. Costlier Support